andrewdallow/MagentoExtensionAssignment/README.md

 The display of the list is adapted from the Magento rwd_default theme.
 The template list.phtml can display products in either the default 'Grid' layout with template /List/grid.phtml or as a Slider with the /List/slider.phtml template.
-The slider uses the 3rd party javascript called Slick for the slider, buts is otherwise based on the grid format.
+The slider uses the 3rd party javascript called Slick for the slider, but is otherwise based on the grid format.

 The Training_ProductList_Block_Toolbar Block for the product list has also been customised by extending the Mage_Catalog_Block_Product_List_Toolbar Block